PhD & MD Postdoctoral Fellowship in women’s health with a focus on female lower urinary tract disorders (T32)

-The Divisions of Female Pelvic Medicine & Reconstructive Surgery and Public Health Sciences at Washington University School of Medicine are seeking applications for a Postdoctoral Fellowship in clinical outcomes research training in female lower urinary tract disorders.
-MD applicants from ACGME-approved residency training programs in Obstetrics and Gynecology or Urology, and PhD applicants from diverse backgrounds, including Epidemiology, Economics, Anthropology, and many others related to clinical outcomes research, are encouraged to apply.
+The Divisions of Public Health Sciences and Female Pelvic Medicine & Reconstructive Surgery/Women and Infants Center at Washington University School of Medicine are seeking applications for a Postdoctoral Fellowship in clinical outcomes research training in women’s health with a focus on female lower urinary tract disorders.
+PhD applicants from diverse backgrounds, including Epidemiology, Public Health and Policy, Maternal Health, and many others related to clinical outcomes and population health research, and MD applicants from ACGME-approved residency training programs in Obstetrics and Gynecology or Urology and are encouraged to apply.

 - Women’s health is impacted by a number of important, but often overlooked, clinical conditions.

-- Among these are lower urinary tract disorders, including childbirth-related conditions, urinary incontinence, bladder pain, and recurrent urinary tract infections.
+- Among these are lower urinary tract disorders, including childbirth-related injuries and conditions, urinary incontinence, bladder pain, and recurrent urinary tract infections.

-- Although these conditions are common and costly, research on female lower urinary tract disorder outcomes (including disease treatment/management, cost, or impact on quality of life) lags far behind other medical conditions.
+- Although these conditions are common and costly, research on female lower urinary tract disorder outcomes (including treatment/management effectiveness, cost, healthcare utilization, impact on quality of life, health disparities, prevention, and dissemination & implementation) lags far behind other medical conditions.

-- The goal of this T32 program is to train both MD and PhD postdoctoral fellows to conduct high-quality clinical outcomes research in this emerging field.
+- The goal of this T32 program is to train both PhD and MD postdoctoral fellows to conduct high-quality clinical outcomes research in this emerging field.

 - Training will be accomplished through an immersive, yet flexible, program designed to provide fellows with the research methodology, clinical exposure, and track record of productivity to succeed in this field.

 - Didactic training in clinical outcomes research methodology (through a Master’s degree or coursework, as appropriate) and the full range of female lower urinary tract disorders;